DanyilT/projects-in-university/Year2/README.md

 ### [Obj Oriented Analysis & Design](/Year2/Sem1/Obj%20Oriented%20Analysis%20&%20Design)

 This section includes a collection of lab exercises and coursework assignments focused on object-oriented analysis and design.
 Each project within this category is designed to enhance understanding of various object-oriented design principles and their applications in software development.

+## Note: Also have to add Databases module